 Severe car accidents often result in a victim sustaining a long-term or even fatal injury.
 If a victim suffers a neck injury, there is also a possibility that a victim may experience a loss of sensation or paralysis.
 That is why it is important for a victim to receive the compensation they need to treat their injuries.
-If you or a family member was injured in a car accident in Maryland, you should consult with an experienced Baltimore car accident lawyer as soon as possible.
-The Rice, Murtha & Psoras are committed to working fighting for victims of car accidents.
+If you or a family member was injured after a car accident in Maryland, you should consult with an experienced Baltimore car accident lawyer as soon as possible.
+Rice, Murtha & Psoras are committed to working fighting for victims of car accidents.
 You should not be burdened with medical bills, car repair costs, and other related expenses due to the actions of a negligent driver.
-The Rice, Murtha & Psoras are here to explain how much a car accident claim can be worth after a serious car accident.
+Rice, Murtha & Psoras are here to explain how much a car accident claim can be worth after a serious car accident.

 Value of a Neck Injury After a Car Accident in Maryland